Bank for Commerce and Industry

 Since its creation, BCI-Mauritania has recorded sustainable growth, characterized by :

-• Total assets multiplied by more than 11
+- Total assets multiplied by more than 11

-• Share capital multiplied by 14.5
+- Share capital multiplied by 14.5

-• Equity multiplied by 11
+- Equity multiplied by 11

-• Solvency and liquidity ratios of 30% and 40% respectively, compared with regulatory levels of 10% and 20% respectively.
+- Solvency and liquidity ratios of 30% and 40% respectively, compared with regulatory levels of 10% and 20% respectively.

-• The opening of subsidiaries in Mali (2007), Guinea (2012) and Senegal (2015),
+- Opening of subsidiaries in Mali (2007), Guinea (2012) and Senegal (2015)

-• Mauritania's leading international bank
+- Becoming Mauritania's leading international bank

-• Natixis, Société Générale, Bred Bank, UBAF, Attijarwafa, ODDO BHF...
+- Partnerships with Natixis, Société Générale, Bred Bank, UBAF, Attijarwafa, ODDO BHF...

-A network you can trust
+A reliable network

 A network of strategic partners

-These include the European Investment Bank (EIB), the African Development Bank, Proparco, the African Garantee Fund and the Société Islamique de Développement (SID), all of which have provided credit lines and guarantees to offset the country's lack of long-term resources.
+Among them, the European Investment Bank (EIB), the African Development Bank, Proparco, the African Garantee Fund and the Société Islamique de Développement (SID), all of which have provided credit lines and guarantees to offset the country's lack of long-term resources.